 Regular communication is essential for maintaining positive and effective relationships between the school and parents.
-The school may use a number of means to communicate with the parent body including email, regular newsletters, class notes or books, Parent/Teacher meetings, parent forums and the AGM of the Association.
+The school may use a number of means to communicate with the parent body including email, regular newsletters, parent/teacher meetings, and the AGM of the Association.

 The school newsletter is distributed three to four times per term.
 Please advise administration of your best contact email as this is a major way in which important information is disseminated.
-Newsletters contain information for parents from the Management/Administration Team, Class Teacher/s, the School Board and other members of the school community.
+Newsletters contain information for parents from the Management, Class Teachers, School Board and other members of the school community.
 The school also maintains a website and Facebook page, it is recommended to check these methods of communication for updates.